Improve Your Next PCB Prototype: Better Debugging, Testing, and Reliability

 4uyitftrd

-A useful feature to add to your microcontroller-based prototype is an LED hooked up to a GPIO pin on the microcontroller.
+Heartbeat LEDs and indicator LEDs are essential debugging tools for microcontroller-based prototypes.
+These features provide instant visual feedback on system status and performance, reducing the need for external measurement tools.
 Typically called a “Heartbeat” indicator, this LED can be used as your first “blinky” or “Hello World” that runs on the microcontroller.
 This LED can be repurposed later to indicate which firmware routines or interrupts are running on the microcontroller.

 Many active components and ICs have indicator signals like “power good” and “status”.
 Putting indicator LEDs on these signals makes debugging problems much easier.
 Instead of having to hook up a meter or logic analyzer you can visually see what is going on.